All the UK Eurovision entries that have charted on the UK Official Top 100 Singles Chart

 2. Sandie Shaw - ‘Puppet on a String’ - 1st place in 1967 (No.1 - 3 weeks at peak - 18 weeks on chart)

 Sandie Shaw’s ‘Puppet on a String was the UK’s first Eurovision winning song and the first UK Eurovision entry to smash the number one spot on the charts.
 It was also Sandie Shaw’s third No.1 hit in the UK.
 It reached No. 1 in ten countries across the world, including New Zealand and even reached the No.2 spot in Australia.
 Her last charting single in the UK was three decades later in 1994 with ‘Nothing Less Than Brilliant’ which peaked at No.66.

-And our No.1 in this list is ‘Save Your Kisses for Me’.
-It is the most successful UK Eurovision entry in the Official Charts, spending an impressive six consecutive weeks at No.1.
-It was the UK’s third Eurovision winning song and the biggest selling song of the year in the UK.
+Our No.1 on this list is ‘Save Your Kisses for Me’.
+It is the most successful UK Eurovision entry on the Official Charts, spending an impressive six consecutive weeks at No.1.
+It was the UK’s third Eurovision winning song and the biggest selling song of the year in 1976.
 It remains one of the most successful charting Eurovision winning songs ever.

 Their Eurovision single was just the beginning of their UK chart success.
 The following years they achieved two No.1 hits ‘Angelo’ and ‘Figaro’.

 If you enjoyed this list do check out our previous list on all the Eurovision songs to ever chart in Australia click here.